Both AT tires here are built to give optimized experience on everyday drives as well as during off road hikes.

 Scoops and traction notches over shoulder lugs provides firm handling over difficult corners.

 Terra Grappler loses to its competitor in terms of mud traction due to its lower void ratio.

 Its comparatively narrow grooves are incapable of evacuating mud off while rolling across muddy paths leading to mud stuffing into tread and lesser traction.

 It can deal with light mud but may get stuck in boggy areas with loads of mud.

-ATX is a fairly durable tire however, loses to its competitor in this respect.
-Its tread is strengthened with DuraGen technology employing a combination of steel belts and 3 ply rubber compound and offers good chip and wear resistance.
+Grabber ATX is a fairly durable tire however, loses to its competitor in this respect.
+Its tread is strengthened with DuraGen technology employing a combination of layers with bold stone ejectors and sidewalls protecting the tire from wearing.
 It is backed by a mileage warranty from General tires of 60,000 miles.

 On the other hand, the Terra Grappler shows better tread wear resistance in comparison owing to its strengthened rubber composition.
 Sturdy tread shows increased resistance from chips, cuts and abrasions as well as wears more slowly.
 Its UTQG tread wear rating is 600.

 Nitto tires also provide a tread life warranty up to 65,000 miles for it, this warranted mileage shows its superior durability over its competitor

 Let’s run down trough both tiers pros and cons to see which is better pick.